duongphuhiep/golang-websocket-vuejs-sample/README.md

 # Notes

-I experimented various technique on the stack
+I experimented various techniques on the stack
 * Backend database is just a in-memory array store on the backend echo/golang server
 * Frontend components communicate with each-other via event bus